llvm-fortran/llvm-fortran.github.io/comparison.md

 Pro's of Flang vs Fort:

-- Much more complete Fortran support (though less than that of GCC)
+- Much more complete Fortran support (though less than that of GNU Fortran)

 Pro's of Fort vs Flang: